Best Farm, Monocacy National Battlefield, Frederick Co.

 Survey and Evaluation Standards

-The National Park Service also has extensive guidance for undertaking evaluation, preservation and documentation studies.
+The National Park Service provides extensive guidance for undertaking evaluation, preservation and